Vietnam

 Hotel porters It is typical to tip hotel porters for carrying bags to the room.

-Restaurants Some restaurants add a service charge of 5-15% to the bill.
-In cases where service charge is not included, a tip of up to 10% is appreciated.
+Restaurants Some restaurants add a service charge of five to 15 per cent to the bill.
+In cases where service charge is not included, a tip of up to 10 per cent is appreciated.

 Taxi drivers Tipping taxi drivers is not expected, but it is customary to round up the fare.